rspamd/rspamd/doc/markdown/configuration/statistic.md

 }
 ~~~

-It is also possible to organize per-user statistics using sqlite3 backend.
+It is also possible to organize per-user statistics using SQLite3 backend.
 However, you should ensure that Rspamd is called at the
 finally delivery stage (e.g. LDA mode) to avoid multi-recipients messages.
 In case of a multi-recipient message, Rspamd would just use the
-first recipient for user-based statistics which might be inappropriate for your configuration (however, Rspamd preferes SMTP recipients over MIME ones and prioritize
+first recipient for user-based statistics which might be inappropriate for your configuration (however, Rspamd prefers SMTP recipients over MIME ones and prioritize
 the special LDA header called `Deliver-To` that can be appended by `-d` options for `rspamc`).
 To enable per-user statistics, just add `users_enabled = true` property
 to the **classifier** configuration.
-You can use per-user and per-language statistics simulataneously.
-For both types of spearation, Rspamd also
+You can use per-user and per-language statistics simultaneously.
+For both types of statistics, Rspamd also
 looks to the default language and default user's statistics allowing to have the common set of tokens shared for all users/languages.

-## Using lua scripts for `per_user` classifier
+## Using Lua scripts for `per_user` classifier

-It is also possible to create custom lua scripts to use customized user or language for a specific task.
+It is also possible to create custom Lua scripts to use customized user or language for a specific task.
 Here is an example
 of such a script for extracting domain names from recipients organizing thus per-domain statistics:

 ~~~ucl